-Values derived from dry weight data presented in Table 13.
-The reported soybean seed moisture content reported by the Applicant ranged from approximately 9-20%.
-OECD (2003) report a soybean moisture content of 5.6-11.5%.
-Therefore, moisture was assumed to be 10% and a conversion factor of 1.1 was used to convert mg/kg dry weight values to mg/kg fresh weight.
+^a Values taken from compositional data in Table 12.
+The soybean seed moisture content reported by the Applicant ranged from approximately 9-20%.
+OECD (2001) reports a soybean moisture content of 5.6-11.5%.
+Therefore, moisture was assumed to be 10% for calculation of fresh weight.